INVIII/AVA/SpeedBreaker/README.md

 This is a simple speed detector model(supervised learning) trained using transfer learning(better accuracy and smaller training times) on VGG16 architecture(body), pre-weighed on the ImageNet dataset.
 The Head consists of a Dropout layer(20%), and a simple dense layer with softmax for output.

-Accuracy : 99% on training data and 100% on validation data
+Accuracy : 99% on training data and 100% on validation data (to be verified)

 Real life testing : Pending